umami-ware/acrode-cookie-notice/README.md

 ## 🐞&nbsp; Found a bug?
 Missing a specific feature?

-Feel free to **file a new issue** with a respective title and description on the the :octocat: [GitHub Issue Tracker](https://github.com/umami-ware/cookie-notice/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the :octocat: [GitHub Issue Tracker](https://github.com/umami-ware/cookie-notice/issues) repository for this project.
 If you already found a solution to your problem, **we would love to review your pull request**!

 ## 🤝&nbsp; Contributions